-For a detailed discussion of the concept of institutional engagement in research, check out OHRP's mini-tutorial Institutional Engagement in Human Subjects Research at https://www.hhs.gov/ohrp/education-and-outreach/online-education/mini-tutorials/index.html.
+For a detailed discussion of the concept of institutional engagement in research, check out OHRP's mini-tutorial "Institutional Engagement in Human Subjects Research."

-Read the OHRP guidance documents Engagement of Institutions in Human Subjects Research (2008), Determining When Institutions are Engaged in Research (January 13, 2009), Correspondence on When Institutions are Engaged (2009), and Correspondence on "Non-Engaged" Scenarios (2011) at https://www.hhs.gov/ohrp/regulations-and-policy/guidance/index.html.
+Read the OHRP guidance documents Engagement of Institutions in Human Subjects Research (2008), Determining When Institutions are Engaged in Research (January 13, 2009), Correspondence on When Institutions are Engaged (2009), and Correspondence on "Non-Engaged" Scenarios (2011) on OHRP's Guidance Documents page.